Supporting small congregations

 While far from perfect the Uniting Church has non-hierarchal governance structures in place for working together.

-Each congregation will maintain their own church council to manage local affairs, with representation on a Small Church Network co-ordinating committee and relevant working teams.
+Each congregation maintain their own church council to manage local affairs, with representation on a Small Church Network co-ordinating committee and relevant working teams.

 Cobram